Taste the authentic robata grill in London: binchotan‑fired dishes at Aki Marylebone

 You can only read about the caramelised black cod for so long.
 Secure your table in Marylebone and let our robata grill prove exactly what high-heat precision tastes like.

-Robata, but make it a full Aki day (or night)
+Robata, but make it a full Aki evening

 The best part about robata at Aki is that it plays well with others.
-You’re not trapped in a “grill-only” storyline where you leave smelling like a bonfire and regretting your choice of jacket.
+You are not trapped in a grill-only storyline where you leave smelling like a bonfire and regretting your jacket.

-This is the clever move: using the robata section as the heat line running through a broader, more civilised menu.
-It works just as well for a business lunch where you need to look like you know exactly what you’re doing (order the Black Cod, close the deal) as it does for a dinner that needs to impress without trying too hard.
+The clever move is using the robata section as the heat line running through a broader, more civilised meal.
+It works just as well for a business lunch where you need to look like you know exactly what you are doing (order the black cod, close the deal) as it does for a dinner that needs to impress without trying too hard.

-Start with sashimi because you’re a purist.
-Pivot to the robata lamb because you’re human.
-Add a cocktail downstairs in our newly opened Kiyori Lounge because the night is young and your standards are high.
+Start with fresh sushi because you are a purist.
+Move through the sushi bar for a sushi roll or two.
+Then pivot to the robata lamb because you are human.
+Finish with a cocktail downstairs in our newly opened Kiyori Lounge because the night is young and your standards are high.

-That’s what makes Aki the smarter option: the grill is exceptional, but it’s secure enough not to demand it be your entire personality.
+That is what makes Aki the smarter option among central London Japanese restaurants: the grill is exceptional, but it is secure enough not to demand it be your entire personality.

-For Japanese food lovers, this is the upgrade
+For Japanese food lovers, a true robata grill marks the difference

-If you’re the kind of person who judges a restaurant by the details—the temperature, the timing, the way smoke is used like punctuation—robata is not a trend.
-It’s a tell.
-It tells you whether the kitchen understands restraint.
-Whether it trusts ingredients.
-Whether it can do power without noise.
+If you are the kind of person who judges a Japanese restaurant by the details, the temperature, the timing, the way heat is used like punctuation, robata is not a trend.
+It is a tell.
+It tells you whether the kitchen understands restraint, whether it trusts ingredients, whether it can deliver power without noise.

-The grill is lit.
+A robata grill experience in Marylebone.
 Your table is waiting.

 Step away from standard Japanese dining.
 Join us at 1 Cavendish Square for an evening of flawless robata, exceptional sashimi, and a wine list that turns a good dinner into a definitive one.